 Keith graduated from the law school at Brigham Young University in 1989, cum laude and is a member of the Order of the Coif (a society for the top 10% of a graduating class).
 He is admitted to practice in Arizona, the Federal courts in Arizona, and before the Ninth Circuit and the United States Supreme Court.
 Keith is also admitted to practice before the Federal Tax Court and the Court of Claims, and has been admitted pro hac vice (admitted for specific cases) in many other states.

 Since 1998, Keith has held a certification as a Certified Real Estate Specialist through the Arizona State Bar of Legal Specialization.
+Keith has been recognized by Best Lawyers in America®.
 He has an 'AV-Pre-eminent'™ Martindale-Hubbell Peer Rating™, which is the highest ranking given for legal ability and ethical standards.
 He is also listed in Super Lawyers® and several other attorney ranking services.
-Keith was selected by American Lawyer Media and Martindale Hubbell™ as one of 2013’s Top Rated Lawyers in commercial litigation, and received the Corporate International Global award for Arizona Bankruptcy Litigation from Corporate INTL™ from 2014-2017.
-He is a former Judge Pro Tem for Maricopa County, Arizona, and is the current vice-chair of the Arizona State Bar Ethics Committee.
+Keith was selected by American Lawyer Media and Martindale Hubbell™ as one of 2013’s Top Rated Lawyers in commercial litigation, and received the Corporate International Global award for Arizona Bankruptcy Litigation from Corporate INTL™ from 2014-2019.
+He is a former Judge Pro Tem for Maricopa County, Arizona, and is a former vice-chair of the Arizona State Bar Ethics Committee.
 Keith has published several articles related to the real estate industry and business litigation.
 He has made numerous presentations to a wide variety of lawyer, real estate and business groups.

 Many of the matters Keith handles involve disputes with hundreds of millions of dollars at issue or where a client’s entire business is at stake.

 Keith recently obtained a directed verdict on a prescriptive easement claim blocking a $100 million redevelopment project.